Rupangkan/Notes-App/README.md

 ## Overview

 Notes-App is a Jetpack Compose App made with Clean architecture.
-It's made to get used to clean architecture from the CleanArchitectureNoteApp from Philipp Lackner.
+It's made to get used to clean architecture from the CleanArchitectureNoteApp by Philipp Lackner.